COILED COIL tutorial

 • Configuration .bor file:

-The configuration file look like follows:
+The configuration file looks like follows:

 [CONNECTION]: